rahuldahal-zz/noteit/CONTRIBUTING.md

 2. Create a pull request,
    - Go to your _forked_ repository on github,
    - If there are no conflicts, you will see a button saying **create a new Pull Request**.
+   - Make sure to select the `develop` branch as your pull request target.
-   - click on that big green button.
+   - Click on that big green button.